 Both research and applied colloquia provided by I/O psychologists and individuals in related disciplines.

-Personnel selection and placement including job analysis and evaluation, psychological testing, test development, psychometric theory, theories of test fairness, validity generalization, utility theory, performance appraisal and selection/placement decision models.
+Personnel selection and placement including job analysis, evaluation, psychological testing, test development, psychometric theory, theories of test fairness, validity generation, utility theory, performance appraisal and selection/placement decision models.
 May be repeated up to five times for credit; content will vary by semester.

 Practical issues related to college teaching; reflection on and improvement of teaching skills; developing course objectives and teaching philosophies; improving teaching tools; understanding teaching-learning situations; advising students; ethics in teaching.

-Introductory methods relevant to teaching psychology; for graduate students assisting in the teaching of PSYC 107.
+Introductory methods relevant to teaching psychology; for graduate students assisting in the teaching of PBSI 107.